-The benefits of a massage gun are very similar to those provided by a foam roller, although their added precision can potentially lead to even better results.
+The benefits of a massage gun can be very similar to those provided by a foam roller, although their added precision can potentially lead to even better results.

 Massage guns can increase your muscle recovery rate thanks to stimulating blood flow and relaxing your muscle tissues.
-They can enhance your range of motion and mobility because of similar effects.
+They can enhance your range of motion and mobility and increase flexibility because of similar effects.

 Using a massage gun is super easy.
 Depending on your model, you may have several different settings you can play around with.

-When using a massage gun, it’s important to remember that you never need to press down too hard, or even at all; the vibrations from the massage gun head will do the work.
+When using a massage gun, it’s important to remember that you never need to press down too hard, the vibrations from the massage gun head are designed to do the work.

-In fact, pressing down hard is more likely to cause minor injuries, which is not what you want.
+In fact, pressing down hard might cause minor injuries, which is not what you want.

-If you want to use your massage gun before your workout, you can think of them as a warm-up tool.
+If you want to use your massage gun before your workout, you can think of it as a warm-up tool.